TuringLang/Turing.jl/docs/src/guide.md

 c6 = sample(gdemo(1.5, 2), NUTS(1000,  0.65))
 ```

-The `MCMCChain` function provides plotting tools for the `Chain` objects returned by a `sample` function.
-See the [MCMCChain](https://github.com/TuringLang/MCMCChain.jl) repository for more information.
+The `MCMCChain` module (which is re-exported by Turing) provides plotting tools for the `Chain` objects returned by a `sample` function.
+See the [MCMCChain](https://github.com/TuringLang/MCMCChain.jl) repository for more information on the suite of tools available for diagnosing MCMC chains.

 ```julia
 # Summarise results